On Linear Learning with Manycore Processors: Implementation on Manycore Processors

-In this section we discuss the fine-grained parallelization of the individual tasks performed by $\A$ and $\B$.
-For~$\A$, we use only one thread for every update of a single $z_i$.
-We do this due to high risk of deadlocks when computations on $\B$ are finished and $\A$ receives a signal to stop.
-For parallelism across threads, we perform several updates in parallel.
-The number $T_\A$ of threads used on $\A$ is a parameter used for adaptation.
+For~$\A$, we use only one thread for every update of a single $z_i$ due to the high risk of deadlocks when computations on $\B$ are finished and $\A$ receives a signal to stop.
+The number $T_\A$ of threads used for~$\A$ is a parameter used for adaptation.

-In contrast, task $\B$ performs $T_\B$ updates in parallel and also parallelizes the inner product computation of each update across $V_\B$ threads.
+In contrast to $\A$, $\B$ performs $T_\B$ updates in parallel and also parallelizes the inner product computation of each update across $V_\B$ threads.
 Thus, the total number of threads used by $\B$ is $T_\B\cdot V_\B$.
 Both are parameters in our implementation.
 When $V_\B$ threads are used per update, $\vv$ and the corresponding $\dv_i$ are split into equal chunks.
-A simple model can be used to determine a good choice for $V_\B$ through a suitable chunk size as explained next.

-As previously mentioned, the performance of both the inner product and the $\vv$ update is limited by the memory bandwidth.
+A simple model can be used to determine a good choice for $V_\B$ as explained next.
+The performance of both the inner product and the $\vv$ update is limited by the memory bandwidth.
 For this reason, it is desirable that $\vv$, which is reused, stays in cache.
-To achieve this, the cache has to hold $\vv$ and two $\dv_i$ columns.
-Since $\vv$ and the $\dv_i$ have the same length, this means the chunk size should be about a third of the cache size, i.e., about 87,000 single precision numbers for the L2 caches in KNL.
+To achieve this, the cache has to hold $\vv$ and two columns $\dv_i$, $\dv_j$.
+Since $\vv$ and $\dv_i$ have the same length, this means the chunk size should be about a third of the cache size, i.e., about 87,000 single precision numbers for the L2 caches in KNL.
 Optimizing with the same reasoning for the 32KB L1 cache would yield a length of $\vv$ below 4096 elements.
 Such short vectors would not benefit from parallelism due to issues discussed later.
+Thus, we do not consider this setup applicable to the L1 caches.
 The best choice for $T_\B$ is influenced by several factors as will be discussed in Section \ref{sec:balancingAB}.